-For the past fifteen years, Hensley has gained extensive experience with health policy issues related to the U.S. post-acute care sector, the Affordable Care Act (ACA), Medicare and state Medicaid financing, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and LTACs, federal health quality metrics, and the business economics related to increased hospital and SNF care integration.
+For the past 15 years, Hensley has gained extensive experience with health policy issues and client work related to the U.S. post-acute care sector.
+Primary focus has been the Affordable Care Act (ACA) and repeal efforts, Medicare and state Medicaid financing, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and other congregate settings, federal quality metrics, and the business economics related to increased hospital/SNF care integration.
 Hensley has worked for health care clients in Washington, D.C. and across the U.S. including Texas, California, Pennsylvania, Louisiana and New Jersey.

-For the past three years Hensley has also focused with colleagues on helping build a successful Washington-based coalition start-up advocating for Long Term Care (LTC) pharmacies and their patients.
-Pharma issues related to MAC pricing, federal and state PBM regulation, FDA drug repackaging, opioid abuse, and sweeping “21st Century Cures” legislation now pending are predominant policy matters.
+Since 2015, Hensley has focused with colleagues on the challenging task of building a successful Washington-based coalition start-up — the Senior Care Pharmacy Coalition (SCPC) — advocating for Long Term Care (LTC) pharmacies and their patients.
+Despite the fact the DC pharmacy space is already populated by many activist associations and advocacy groups, SCPC has quickly established itself with several legislative, regulatory and public relations victories pertinent to the growing LTC pharmacy sector.
+Issues related to MAC pricing, federal and state PBM regulation, FDA drug repackaging, opioid abuse, “21st Century Cures” legislation and a pending CMS rule regarding Medicare Part D PBM fee reform are predominant policy matters.

-Hensley has an extensive, well-traveled background in the most competitive national and state campaign environments, and has served as communications director, press secretary, speechwriter, consultant or staffer for President George H.W.
-Bush, Governor George Pataki (R-NY), Governor Buddy Roemer (R-LA), Sen. Bob Corker (R-TN), Sen. Al D’Amato (R-NY), Sen. Bob Dole (R-KS), Sen. Paul Coverdell (R-GA), Sen. Gordon Smith (R-OR), Sen. Strom Thurmond (R-SC), Rep. David Dreier (R-CA), Rep. Vito Fossella (R-NY), Rep. Sam Johnson (R-TX), Rep. Helen Bentley (R-MD), Rep. Jim Courter (R-NJ), Rep. Joe DioGuardi (R-NY), the New York State GOP, California GOP, National Republican Congressional Committee (NRCC) and U.S. Senate Republican Conference.
+In addition to his NRSC work previously cited, Hensley has served as communications director, press secretary, speechwriter, consultant or staffer for President George H.W.
+Bush, Governor George Pataki (R-NY), Governor Buddy Roemer (R-LA), Sen. Bob Corker (R-TN), Sen. Al D’Amato (R-NY), Sen. Bob Dole (R-KS), Sen. Paul Coverdell (R-GA), Sen. Gordon Smith (R-OR), Sen. Strom Thurmond (R-SC), Reps.
+David Dreier (R-CA), Vito Fossella (R-NY), Sam Johnson (R-TX), Helen Bentley (R-MD), Jim Courter (R-NJ), Joe DioGuardi (R-NY), and the New York State GOP, California GOP, National Republican Congressional Committee (NRCC) and U.S. Senate Republican Conference.

-His political work over the past decade includes collaborating on WI Governor Scott Walker’s 2016 presidential announcement speech and policy media rollouts, serving in Nashville TN as senior communications adviser and writer for Sen. Bob Corker’s come from behind 2006 Senate contest against Harold Ford Jr., and working in St. Paul, MN for GOP Senator Norm Coleman’s 2008 recount against Sen. Al Franken.
+Despite formally ending political work in 2000, Hensley’s “one-off” campaign engagements over the past decade include collaborating on WI Governor Scott Walker’s 2016 presidential announcement speech and policy rollouts, and serving in Nashville TN as senior communications adviser and writer for Sen. Bob Corker’s 2006 Senate campaign against Rep. Harold Ford.
+Hensley also spent time in St. Paul, MN for GOP Senator Norm Coleman’s 2008 recount against Sen. Al Franken.

 From Brooklyn NY, Hensley grew up in Chappaqua NY and attended Milton Academy, near Boston MA.
-He studied international economics at Franklin College in Lugano, Switzerland intending to transfer to Georgetown’s School of Foreign Service and ultimately a diplomatic career.
-Instead, he got a $40 per week job on Ronald Reagan’s 1980 New Hampshire campaign, got hooked on politics, and enrolled at George Washington Univ. to study American Literature and Government while simultaneously pursuing campaign work.
+He studied international economics at Franklin College in Lugano, Switzerland intending to transfer to Georgetown’s School of Foreign Service, and ultimately a diplomatic career.
+Instead, he parlayed an RNC internship into a $40 per week job on Ronald Reagan’s 1980 New Hampshire campaign, got hooked on politics, and enrolled at George Washington Univ. to study American Literature and Government while simultaneously pursuing campaign work.

 A devoted 40 miles per week runner and live music fan, Hensley serves on the Board of Headcount.org — a non-partisan voter registration group based in NYC.